 This is a rare thing then: a custom-built carbon fibre frame.
 Compared with using a mould, tube-to-tube is a labour-intensive process, but it allows you to choose your own geometry and the bottom bracket standard you want.
 You can also opt for either a standard or an integrated seatpost, and have the frame built for electronic or mechanical shifting, or have it compatible with both.
 Additionally, the frame can be finished in whatever colour you like.

 It seems like 3T are determined to turn the world of high-end bikes on its head.
-First there was the dramatic Exploro, and then the radical Strada with its swoopy aero seat tube and mandatory 1 x 11 single-chainring drivetrain.
+First there was the dramatic Exploro, and then the radical Strada with its swoopy aero seat tube and mandatory single-chainring drivetrain.
 On the face of it, it's a bonkers set-up for a road bike — and then you take it down the road and it all falls into place.
-Indeed so much so that the Strada is road.cc's Bike of the Year 2017-18 and our Superbike of the Year too.
+Indeed so much so that the Strada was road.cc's Bike of the Year 2017-18 and our Superbike of the Year too.

 When he reviewed it, Dave Arthur was very, very impressed.
 "The new 3T Strada has blown me away," he wrote.
 "It's a truly stunning bike with breathtaking speed, impressive smoothness and fine handling balance.
 If this is the future, as some people have speculated, I'm sold.
 Take my money 3T.